-Course format: This course will be delivered entirely online on the Zoom platform.
-This course consists of a combination of lectures, class discussions, case discussions and class exercises.
-Lectures and class discussions focus on the text and reading materials, and provide the theoretical underpinnings of the course.
-Management problems, in the form of cases, are assigned to enable the student to apply his/her knowledge.
+Course format: This course will be delivered in-person at RJC and will follow university policies and guidelines for any changes.
+This course consists of a combination of lectures, class presentations & discussions, class exercises and a simulation.
+Lectures and class discussions focus on the text/key content and reading materials, and provide the theoretical underpinnings of the course.
+Management problems are solved using cases and simulation, enabling students to apply knowledge learned in this course.